vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

    - <span class="small">"Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock."
 (Matthew 7:24)</span>
 2. **Make no idols** becomes **Value and prioritize meaningful and lasting pursuits and focus.
 Submit only to carefully and mindfully selected matters.**
    - <span class="small">"Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect."
 (Romans 12:2)</span>
+   - <span class="small">"Whatever you do, do your work heartily, as for the Lord rather than for men." - Colossians 3:23</span>
 3. **Do not take the name of God in vain** becomes **Be grateful for all blessings of your life and stay positive.
 Steer your emotions towards the meaningful and positive.**
    - <span class="small">"Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God."
 (Philippians 4:6)</span>
 4. **Remember the Sabbath day** becomes **Weekly spend time with your family and community, and seek what is good.**